NathanielGSymons/QBet_Developer_Challenge/Greatest Common Denominator Challenge/README.txt

 README

-Solves the QuantBet Developer Challenge.
+Solves the QBet Developer Challenge.

 The challenge is to calculate the greatest common denominator of two, randomly generated, numbers (such as 104167024 and 69778982) within a second of the webpage loading.